Your eczema may get better or worse for no clear reason.

-There are things you can do yourself to help ease your symptoms and prevent further problems.
+There are things you can do yourself to help ease your symptoms and stop more problems.

-> Try to reduce the damage from scratching
+Try to reduce the damage from scratching

-> Keep your skin covered with light clothing to reduce damage from habitual scratching.
+- Keep your skin covered with light clothing to stop you scratching your skin.

-> Your GP will work with you to establish what might trigger the eczema flare-ups.
-Although it may get better or worse for no obvious reason.
+Your GP will work with you to find out what might trigger your eczema flare-ups.

-> Once you know your triggers, you can try to avoid them.
+Once you know your triggers, you can try to avoid them.

 Having eczema can make you feel down.
 You may also have feelings of anxiety and stress.